 Pattern Day Trader (PDT) Rule

-Why do Many Offshore Forex Brokers Decline US citizens to Open Account?
+Why do Many Offshore Forex Brokers Decline US citizens to Open Accounts?

-The Dodd-Frank Wall Street Reform and Consumer Protection Act is a federal statute which President Obama signed into law.
+The Dodd-Frank Wall Street Reform and Consumer Protection Act is a federal statute that President Obama signed into law.
 It first became operational on July 21, 2010.
-The act brought forth new rules that are designed to regulate all financial markets including stocks, futures, options and Forex.
+The act brought forth new rules that are designed to regulate all financial markets including stocks, futures, options, and Forex.

 Many of them are still not registered with these two bodies.
 They are mostly legitimate and regulated offshore brokers.
-To avoid the paper mess, they stop accepting US citizen to open an account with them.
-It is easier for them to decline the US citizens than incur the unforeseen expenses.
+To avoid the paper mess, they stop accepting US citizens to open an account with them.
+It is easier for them to decline the US citizens than incur unforeseen expenses.